feideconnect/core-apis/docs/clientadm.md

 Returns `200 OK`, and list of clients as json in body.
 Status is `200 OK` even if resulting list is empty.
-Returns `400 Bad Request` if parameters are not one of scope and owner, or if a parmeter value is missing or malformed.
+Returns `400 Bad Request` if parameters are not one of scope and owner, or if a parameter value is missing or malformed.

 ## Listing public information about all clients